GhadiElHasbani/StructuralBioinformatics_FinalProject/README.md

 # Ghadi, GEH, El Hasbani
 ### Computer Science and Mathematics Department, Lebanese American University, Byblos, ghadi.elhasbani@lau.edu
 # Rawan, RT, Tohme
-### Computer Science and Mathematics Department, Lebanese American University, rawan.tohme@lau.edu
+### Computer Science and Mathematics Department, Lebanese American University, Byblos, rawan.tohme@lau.edu

 ## ABSTRACT
 With the increase in availability of experimentally determined transmembrane protein structures, especially ligand-bound G-Protein Couped Receptors (GPCRs), there is an increased need for integrative models that attempt to combine existing experimental and theoretical evidence into a comprehensive, ligand-specific model.
 This is especially considering the difficulty to dock peptides into loop-filled binding sites of full sequence models.
 Using RosettaCM, a first draft of an integrative model of the full delta-opioid 7-pass transmembrane GPCR (DOR) in its unbound state is presented.
 A previously described iterative procedure combining RosettaCM (a second iteration) and FlexPepDock (before and after RosettaCM) was used to then rebuild the binding site in the presence of a peptide (dermorphin, n=7) previously shown to have analgesic properties and decreased addictive potential.
 The resulting models are then assessed for quality, compared, and aligned, and the final peptide-bound conformations are clustered.
 In conclusion, the first draft modeling process was successful in generating reliable theoretical, integrative models specific to dermorphin, although future improvements are needed.